Tearsheet

 Share Repurchases

-• Fidelity National Financial (FNF) had a three-year stock repurchase program authorized on August 3, 2021, allowing the company to repurchase up to 25 million shares of FNF common stock through July 31, 2024.
+• Fidelity National Financial (FNF) announced a new three-year stock repurchase program on August 3, 2021, authorizing repurchases of up to 25 million shares of common stock through July 31, 2024.

 Capital Expenditures